Chrismarsh/mesher/docs/source/installation.rst

    echo "mesher-3.7.6" >> .python-version

-will automatically activate the above-created virtualenv everytime that folder is entered, and deactivate when leaving.
+will automatically activate the above-created virtualenv every time that folder is entered, and deactivate when leaving.